pjtunstall/mad/README.md

 ## 3. Progress

-The multiplayer Bomberman game is working in Chrome, Brave, Firefox, and Safari.
-As in the single-player version from make-your-game, all bonus powerups are implemented except bomb-push (throw).
+This multiplayer version can be played in Chrome, Brave, Firefox, Edge, and Safari.
+As its single-player precursor, all bonus powerups are implemented except bomb-push (throw).
+Intermittent [bugs](docs/bugs.md) remain.
+To tackle these, more play testing would be needed under various conditions and on different devices.
+It's still too sensitive to screen dimensions.
+Size, proportions, and alignment could be fixed better, leaving less to chance, especially on the intro.
+See [Further](docs/further.md) (in particular, DESIGN) for more detail.

 ## 4. Framework